quintel/etmodel/DEPLOY.markdown

     exec su -s /bin/sh -c 'exec "$0" "$@"' ubuntu -- /usr/local/rvm/bin/193_bluepill load /home/ubuntu/apps/etmodel/current/config/bluepill/production.rb --no-privileged

 You may notice the rvm wrapper script.
+This kind of script allows you to run a ruby executable in the context of a gemset.
+You can create them like this

+    rvm wrapper ruby@gemset [scope] [binary-name]

+This will generate a script called `scope_binary-name` in the rvm's bin directory.

 ## Bluepill